aye-thuzar/CS670Project/README.md

 I use the pertained-model 'distilbert-base-uncased' from the Hugging face hub and tune it with the smaller dataset.

-The average accuracy of the validation set is about 89%.

 milestone3 notebook: https://github.com/aye-thuzar/CS670Project/blob/main/CS670_milestone_3_AyeThuzar.ipynb